MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/how-version-history-settings-work.md

 For more information on setting types of Version history limits, see [Planning Version Storage for your Organization](sharePoint/versionHistory/planning-version-storage-for-your-organization.md).

-## Setting Default Version history limits for your Organization
+## Set Default Version limits for your Organization

 Organization-level version settings define the default version storage limits set on all new document libraries created across all existing or newly created SharePoint sites allowing you to set global default **Version history limits** across your organization.